 What Happens After You Enable It

-Once enabled, you’ll see an updated card visual in your Visualizations pane — it looks similar to the old one but offers more layout and formatting options.
-From here, you can start building visuals with small multiples by dragging a category field (like Region, Product, or Brand) into the new small multiples section of the visual.
+You’ll see an updated card visual in your Visualizations pane.
+It looks similar to the classic card but offers more layout and formatting options.
+From here, you can build visuals with small multiples by dragging a category field like Region, Product, or Brand into the small multiples well.

-If the new card visual doesn’t appear even after restarting, double-check your Power BI version or try re-enabling the feature.
-In some cases, updating to the latest monthly release is required before preview features become available.
+If the new card visual still doesn’t appear after restarting, check your Power BI version or re-enable the feature.
+Some preview features need the latest monthly release before they show up.

 Take Your Business to the Next Level with Innovative Power BI Solutions!